 Participants who have internet access can find current, comprehensive information about their accounts and make certain online Plan transactions by visiting the recordkeeper’s website. https://nevada.beready2retire.com/

-Participants receive quarterly statements of their account from the recordkeeper via US mail to the participant’s address of record.
+Participants receive an annual statement of their account each January from the recordkeeper via US mail to the participant’s address of record.

 When can I take my money out?

 Distributions of your Plan account can only be made upon your:

 - Attainment of age 70 ½ (whether or not you are still employed)